Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Components.md

 ![PlayerInput](Images/PlayerInput.png)

 Each [`PlayerInput`](../api/UnityEngine.InputSystem.PlayerInput.html) instance represents a separate player in the game.
 Multiple [`PlayerInput`](../api/UnityEngine.InputSystem.PlayerInput.html) instances can coexist at the same time (though not on the same `GameObject`) to represent local multiplayer setups.
-The Input System pairs each player to a unique set of Devices that the player uses excplusively, but you can also manually pair Devices in a way that enables two or more players to share a Device (for example, left/right keyboard splits or hot seat use).
+The Input System pairs each player to a unique set of Devices that the player uses exclusively, but you can also manually pair Devices in a way that enables two or more players to share a Device (for example, left/right keyboard splits or hot seat use).

 Each [`PlayerInput`](../api/UnityEngine.InputSystem.PlayerInput.html) corresponds to one [`InputUser`](UserManagement.md).
 You can query the [`InputUser`](UserManagement.md) from the component using [`PlayerInput.user`](../api/UnityEngine.InputSystem.PlayerInput.html#UnityEngine_InputSystem_PlayerInput_user).